Symmanke/encounter-mapper/README.md

     - shading/lighting effects
 - **Refactor of the Palette Editor** for cleaner color pickers
 - better error handling and more clear documentation

+## **Installation**
+**Mac:** In the Downloads directory, download EncounterMapper.app.

+**Windows/Linux:** TBD

+All code can be run on a machine with PyQt5 installed.
+It is suggested to run EMMain.py, though all Editor files can be run to bring up their respective windows in isolation